OSS-MLOPS-PLATFORM/oss-mlops-platform/applications/integration/documentation/distributed-ray.md

 curl -v http://localhost:(port) # TCP
 ```

-You can see connections with Kiali using its graphs
+You can see connections with Kiali using its graphs:

 and more details with istio logs